Rustam Akhmedov: Early life and career

-Personal life
+Personal life and death

-He is married and has four children (three daughters and a son).
-His wife works wife works as a doctor.
+Akhmedov was married and had four children (three daughters and a son).
+His wife worked as a doctor.
 In 2015, it was reported that Akhmedov was placed in an intensive care unit.
 On his 75th birthday in 2018, he was awarded the Dustlik Order by President Shavkat Mirziyoyev and was honored at a ceremony held at the State Museum of the Armed Forces hosted by Abdusalom Azizov.
 The ceremony was also attended by his former colleagues from the CIS countries.

+Akhmedov died on 12 October 2025, at the age of 81.